The Everyday Gaze — included before your first session

 I come from it too.

-The one where strength is the expectation, vulnerability is the risk, and asking for help carries a quiet shame that sounds like:
+Asking for help carries a quiet shame that sounds like:

 What will they think.